bedolpab/bedolpab/README.md

 ## Pablo Cesar Bedolla Ortiz.
-I take interest in mathematics and computer science (specifically artificial intelligence).
+I like math and AI.